Disney+ reaches 116 mn subscribers: Report

-San Francisco: Disney's video on-demand streaming service Disney+ announced that it has doubled to 116 million subscribers from 57.5 million a year earlier.
+San Francisco, Aug 13 (IANS) Disney's video on-demand streaming service Disney+ announced that it has doubled to 116 million subscribers from 57.5 million a year earlier.

 In its earnings report on Thursday, the company said that across Disney+, ESPN+ and Hulu, Disney reported a total of 174 million subscribers.
 Disney also beat estimates on earnings and revenue, boosting the stock by about 6 per cent in after-hours trading, reports CNBC.